kagisearch/kagi-docs/docs/kagi/ai/assistant.md

 Select the base mode (and variant/model where applicable) and add your own custom instructions.
 Setup is detailed in the [Assistant settings help page](../settings/assistant.md#custom-assistant).

 Access directly with the `!custom` bang.

+## Tips and Tricks for using Kagi Assistant

+- Assistant has a character limit of 6,000 for each prompt in a conversation.
+- You can input math equations using the LaTeX format.
+- Using the copy button will copy the response to your clipboard preserving any formatting using markdown.
+- Assistant supports syntax highlighting in generated code snippets.
+- For optimal results, interact with the Assistant in a natural language.
+For instance, "Who was Alan Turing?" will yield a better response than simply "Alan Turing".
+- When using Code Assistant, it is recommended to specify the programming language you are using as part of your prompt.